phchavesmaia/df-compress/README.md

 # pycompress
 A python package to compress pandas DataFrames akin to Stata's `compress` command.
+This function may proove particularly helpfull if you are dealing with large datasets.

 ## How to use
 After installing the package use the following import: